kimlaberinto/winnipeg-transit-flow/README.md

 ## Sources / References

 ## Licensing
-This project is licensed under the MIT License - see the file [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License - see the file [LICENSE](LICENSE) for details

 ## Acknowledgements
 * Thank you to GitHub users jenha and PurpleBooth for their README templates.
 I used theirs for inspiration for headings.